Our Guiding Principles for working with Aboriginal and Torres Strait Islander communities are:

 RECIPROCITY

-Red Nose commits to deliver tangible benefits for the Aboriginal communities.
-These benefits will be clearly identified in discussion with the Aboriginal and Torres Strait Islander people and reflect community priorities.
+Red Nose commits to deliver tangible benefits for the First Nation communities.
+These benefits will be clearly identified in discussion with the First Nation people and reflect community priorities.

 OWNERSHIP